ssekar1/University-Database-system/README.txt

 Dear User,
-The ER diagram,  table schemas, and sql scripts to create the tables are located in the proj_analysis.docx.

 app.py is an application program to interact with a sqlite database.
 To use the application program, run ./app.py and then, in your browser (preferably using chrome), go to http://localhost:8080